scala-network/Lets-Tip-Me/README.md

-# Torque Funding Platform
+# Let's Tip Me

-Funding platform for the Torque Blockchain.
+Crowdfunding & Tips over the Torque Blockchain.

-In the future it can extend to all types of funding.

 # How To (Temporary)